OpenFPGAduino/OpenFPGAduino/README.md

 # OpenFPGAduino
-All open source file and project for OpenFPGAduino project
+All open source files and projects for OpenFPGAduino project

 Official web site includes document and video demo